mainfo/mainfo.github.io/README.md

 touch usha_get_loc.py

 ```
-Enter the file and copy paste the script usha_get_loc.py that should be in this github repo
+Open the file and copy paste the script usha_get_loc.py that should be in this github repo

 ```
 nano usha_get_loc.py